iamfaiz/jQuery-Upload-Function/README.md

 callback: The callback function to execute after successfull ajax request. e.g ```function(response){ console.log(response); }```

-(**Note:** This function also accepts a parameter that is the response retured by the successfull ajax request)
+(**Note:** This callback function also accepts a parameter that is the response retured by the successfull ajax request)